urbantreelion/ece350-lab-manual/_lab1/tutorial1.md

 Adjust the parameters for this tutorial:

 - Leave the ID as "top_block".
 - Enter "Tutorial 1" as the title.
 - Enter your name as the author.
 - Set Generate Options to QT GUI.
 - Set Run to Autostart, and Realtime Scheduling to Off.
 - Click OK to close the properties dialog.

-- The other block in the flowgraph is a [variable](http://www.ece.uvic.ca/~ece350/grc_doc/ar01s04s01.html) block that sets the sample rate.
+The other block in the flowgraph is a [variable](http://www.ece.uvic.ca/~ece350/grc_doc/ar01s04s01.html) block that sets the sample rate.
 Click on this block to see the variable name and value.
 The variable block will be discussed later in the tutorial.

 ## Adding Blocks to the Flowgraph

 On the right side of the window is a list of the blocks that are available.
 By expanding any of the categories (click on triangle to the left) you can see the blocks available.
 Explore each of the categories so that you have an idea of what blocks are available.

-You can also click on the magnifying glass in the upper right side of the window and simply type a search term (e.g. *receiver*) to search all categories.
+You can also click on the magnifying glass (or binoculars, on some operating systems) in the upper right side of the window and simply type a search term (e.g. *receiver*) to search all categories.
 A small text window will appear above the list of blocks in which your search term will be entered.
 This will filter the list leaving only blocks with *receiver* in their name.
 Try a few searches such as *filter* and *source* to see what comes up.

 - Open the *Waveform Generators* category and double-click on the [Signal Source](https://wiki.gnuradio.org/index.php/Signal_Source).
 Note that a *Signal Source* block will now appear in the main window.